finos/perspective/packages/perspective-viewer/README.md

 <a name="module_perspective-viewer"></a>

 ## perspective-viewer
-Module for `<perspective-viewer>` custom element.
-There are no exports fromthis module, however importing it has a side effect:  the[module:perspective_viewer~PerspectiveViewer](module:perspective_viewer~PerspectiveViewer) class is registered as acustom element, after which it can be used as a standard DOM element.
+Module for the `<perspective-viewer>` custom element.
+This module has no exports, but importing it has a sideeffect: the [module:perspective_viewer~PerspectiveViewer](module:perspective_viewer~PerspectiveViewer) class isregistered as a custom element, after which it can be used as a standard DOMelement.
 The documentation in this module defines the instance structure of a`<perspective-viewer>` DOM object instantiated typically, through HTML or anyrelevent DOM method e.g. `document.createElement("perspective-viewer")` or`document.getElementsByTagName("perspective-viewer")`.

 * [perspective-viewer](#module_perspective-viewer)